-The emergency salbutamol inhaler should only be used by children who have:
+The emergency Salbutamol inhaler should only be used by children who have:

-been diagnosed with asthma, and prescribed a reliever inhaler OR been prescribed a reliever inhaler

-AND have written parental consent for use of the emergency inhaler.
+been diagnosed with asthma, and prescribed a reliever inhaler OR been prescribed a reliever inhaler AND have written parental consent for use of the emergency inhaler.

-This information should be recorded in a child's individual healthcare plan and on the school's quick check asthma register (Appendix 4).
+This information should be recorded in a child's individual healthcare plan and on the school's record of salbutamol inhaler administered in school (Appendix 4).